College Park, MD

 - Other duties as assigned.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-The work environment is mid-to-high paced.
-The noise level is usually moderate.
+Work is usually performed within an office environment, with standard office equipment available.
+The work environment is mid to high paced.
+The ability to work overtime during key operational times is necessary.
+The noise level in the work environment is usually moderate.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to communicate in both oral and written manners.
 The employee is frequently required to sit and reach with hands and arms.
 The employee is occasionally required to stand; walk; climb or balance and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.

-- Two to three years’ clerical, leasing, or student housing experience.
+- 2-3 years’ clerical, leasing, or student housing experience.

-- Computer Skills – To perform this job successfully, an individual should have knowledge of Microsoft Word, Excel, and Outlook.
+- Knowledge of Microsoft Word, Excel, and Outlook.